Original title: Kdo zabil Snížka?

 Another extraordinary story for young readers by Petra Soukupová, this time with a detective twist.

-When Martin said he wanted a dog, he had no idea how much trouble Snowy would cause.
+When Martina said she wanted a dog, she had no idea how much trouble Snowy would cause.
 From a little white puppy, he has grown into a dog most people in the village dislike.
 Even Mum is frightened of him.
-So when Martin finds Snowy’s body, he’s pretty sure the dog’s death was no accident.
+So when Martina finds Snowy’s body, she’s pretty sure the dog’s death was no accident.

 But was Snowy really killed deliberately?

-With his friends Frankie, Charlie and Victor, Martin determines to get to the bottom of Snowy’s death, and the boys’ adventurous quest leads them to a surprise revelation.
+With his friends Frankie, Charlie and Victor, Martina determines to get to the bottom of Snowy’s death, and the children’s adventurous quest leads them to a surprise revelation.

 Petra Soukupová, best known as a successful author of fiction for adults, has followed the children’s book Bertie and the Snuffler with another book for children.